Active Caustics: Abstract

 \section{Abstract}

-Heavy particles in vortical fluid flow cluster strongly, forming singular structures termed \textit{caustics} for their resemblance to focal surfaces in optics.
-We show here that such extreme aggregation onto low-dimensional submanifolds can arise \textit{without} inertia for self-propelled particles (SPPs).
-We establish that a singular perturbation is at the heart of caustic formation by SPPs around a single vortex, and our numerical studies of SPPs in two-dimensional Navier-Stokes turbulence shows intense caustics in the straining regions of the flow, peaking at intermediate levels of self-propulsion.
-Our work offers a route to singularly high local concentrations in a macroscopically dilute suspension of zero-Reynolds number swimmers, with potentially game-changing implications for communication and sexual reproduction.
+Inertial particles (IPs) in vortical fluid flow cluster strongly, forming singular structures termed \textit{caustics} for their resemblance to focal surfaces in optics.
+Here we show that such extreme aggregation onto low-dimensional submanifolds can arise \textit{without} mechanical inertia for self-propelled particles (SPPs), through a formal correspondence between the dynamics of IPs and SPPs in a generic background flow.
+We establish that a singular perturbation underlies caustics formation by SPPs around a single vortex, and numerical studies of SPPs in two-dimensional Navier-Stokes turbulence reveal intense caustics in straining regions of the flow, peaking at intermediate levels of self-propulsion.
+Our work offers a route to singularly high local concentrations in a macroscopically dilute suspension of zero-Reynolds-number swimmers.
+Caustics generate burst-like encounters through large relative velocities between neighboring swimmers, with potentially significant implications for communication and sexual reproduction.
 An intriguing open direction is whether the active turbulence of a suspension of swimming microbes could serve to generate caustics in its own concentration.